BMCSeth/excel2tsi/README.md

 order to run **excel2tsi**.
 Visit the nodejs website http://www.nodejs.org to find out how to install nodejs on your plattform.

+Currently **excel2tsi** is stored on github so you will also need to install git to get the sources

 After installing nodejs **excel2tsi** can be installed using the following
 command: